WHO ARE WE?

 This series is developed by Working World LLC, with creative partners Codigos LLC and Studio 405 Live.
 This project is funded through California’s Economic and Workforce Development program, serving new and emerging industries.

-BAY AREA CALIFORNIA COMMUNITY COLLEGES CONSORTIUM
+BAY AREA COMMUNITY COLLEGES CONSORTIUM

 Xavier Nazario is a workforce development consultant who serves as Regional Director of Employer Engagement for Business and Entrepreneurship.
 His role is critical in solving the workforce challenges of SF Bay Area companies and small businesses by identifying partnerships and developing programs that lead community college students to secure living-wage employment.
 Xavier has held several leadership positions in K-12 and Higher Education over the past 15 year; however, his favorite role has been a community college business instructor.